hazem1779/projects/IMPORTANT_README.txt

 4-STM32F446RE: This subfolder contains developed drivers for the NUCLEO board and Applications on the same board using the STM32CubeMx Ide generated drivers and combining those existing drivers to develope appliactions on the board.

-5-Graduation_Project_files: This folder contains tables and simulink files associated with my graduation project.